 Have a look at Sue’s blog on the website (www.itsyourlondon.co.uk) to read about what I’ve been up to lately – a peek into life in London.
 I’m also on Twitter at @itsyourlondon so do join my 4000+ followers for the latest news and I’m on Instagram as @sueinlondon for some lovely photos.

-- September.
-In this year of celebration of 100 years since partial female suffrage, Sylvia at the Old Vic combines dance, soul, hip hop and funk to shed new light on the story of Sylvia Pankhurst and it features Beverley Knight as Emmeline.
+SEPTEMBER In this year of celebration of 100 years since partial female suffrage, Sylvia at the Old Vic combines dance, soul, hip hop and funk to shed new light on the story of Sylvia Pankhurst and it features Beverley Knight as Emmeline.
 The Woods at the Royal Court sounds scary but this is a theatre renowned for its excellent new work so it’ll be worth a view.
-The Other Place at the Park theatre receives its UK premier of this psychological drama.
-Broadway legend Patti Lupone stars in a gender reversal staging of Sondheim’s Company at the Gielgud theatre, a version apparently ‘blessed’ by Sondheim!
+The Other Place at the Park theatre receives its UK premiere of this psychological drama.
+Broadway legend Patti Lupone stars in a gender reversal staging of Sondheim’s Company at the Gielgud Theatre, a version apparently ‘blessed’ by Sondheim!

 ART AND DESIGN